Martyr's Day (Shaheed Diwas) 2022: 10 Lesser known facts about Bhagat Singh

 10 Lesser known facts about Bhagat Singh

-1. After Jallianwala Bagh incident at the age of 12, he bunked school and went to the tragedy place.
-There he collected a bottle of mud, wet with blood of Indians and worship it every day.
-In the college, he was a great actor and played several roles in plays like ‘Rana Pratap’ and ‘Bharat-Durdasha’.
+1. Bhagat Singh was so much disturbed by the Jallianwala Bagh massacre that he bunked the school to visit the site of the bloodbath.
+In college, he was a great actor and played several roles in plays like ‘Rana Pratap’ and ‘Bharat-Durdasha’.

 2. Bhagat Singh in his childhood always spoke about guns.
 He wanted to grow guns in the fields using which he can fight with the British.
 When he was 8 years old, instead of talking about toys or games he always speaks about driving out British from India.